cryoem-sweden/docs/acq/loading.rst

 4. With a pair of tweezers, gently take out a grid from the storage grid box and transfer in onto your c clip ring.
 5. With the auto grid tweezers, rotate the golden part of the clipping station.
 6. Use the loaded clipping tool and place it on top of your grid.
-7. Gently push the clipping tool until you here a gentle clicking sound.
+7. Gently push the clipping tool until you hear a gentle clicking sound.
 8. Remove the clipping tool and check if the c clip is still on the tool or on the grid.
 9. To double check if the c clip is tight you can rotate the autogrid with the auto grid tweezers.
 10. Insert the clipped autogrid into the auto grid box, starting from position 1.
-C clips face towords the front of the box.
+C clips face towards the front of the box.

-<<<<<<< HEAD
 Loading of clipped Grids into the Cassette
 ------------------------------------------

-1. Cool down styrofoam box inluding the metal device for grid boxes and the autoloader cassette
+1. Cool down styrofoam box including the metal device for grid boxes and the autoloader cassette
 2. Insert and cool down cassette (silver plate faces front)
 3. Cool down tools
 4. Once the metal device is cold, transfer auto grid box with clipped grids into the metal device